An-uking/react-native-uking-qrcode/README.md

 import net.muding.uking.qrcode.RCTQRCodeImageViewPackage;
 ```

-Add the `ReactVideoPackage` class to your list of exported packages.
+Add the `RCTQRCodeImageViewPackage` class to your list of exported packages.

 ```java
 @Override